 Many prescribers don’t spend enough time with their patients to find out what’s really going on.
-As an child, adolescent, and adult ADHD specialist, I feel it’s essential to spend at least 30 minutes with a patient even for a “routine” medication follow up.
+As a child, adolescent, and adult ADHD specialist, I feel it’s essential to spend at least 30 minutes with a patient even for a “routine” medication follow up.
 Get to know your patients well, and you won’t get fooled as often.

-Patients in New York State who are worried about addiction can also take some comfort in that fact that New York State has now put in place the I-STOP program, requiring that every time a physician writes a prescription for Ritalin, Adderall, or any other controlled substance, he or she must perform a search on the New York State Department of Health website to make sure no other prescriber has been refilling that medication.
+Patients in New York State who are worried about addiction can also take some comfort in the fact that New York State has put in place the I-STOP program, requiring that every time a physician writes a prescription for Ritalin, Adderall, or any other controlled substance, he or she must perform a search on the New York State Department of Health website to make sure no other prescriber has been refilling that medication.

 With the advent of this new mandatory monitoring program, it’s become a lot more difficult for patients to abuse medications.

 Yes, it’s true that stimulants can themselves be addictive.
-But as I wrote in aprevious article, young people with ADHD are more likely to become drug-dependent when they’re NOT treated with stimulant medication.
+But as I wrote in a previous article, young people with ADHD are more likely to become drug-dependent when they’re NOT treated with stimulant medication.

 Let’s remember that stimulant medications don’t prescribe themselves.
-If you have ADHD (remember to get a good assessment to find out), and are seeing a well-trained ADHD specialist, go ahead and ask your doctor about the relative risks of taking vs not-taking stimulant medications.
+If you have ADHD (remember to get a good assessment to find out) and are seeing a well-trained ADHD specialist, go ahead and ask your doctor about the relative risks of taking vs. not taking stimulant medications.